 Working from concept art, real-world reference, and scans, environment artists create and lay out digital 3D environments — from compiling an entire set to scattering tiny rocks — that form the world of a film or video game.
 It includes populating an environment with assets, commonly known as set dressing.
 This role is commonly a specialization of an 3D modeler.

-For films or TV shows, environments are often built digitally when it is not possible or practical to film in real life (e.g. outer space, historical recreations, fantasy lands).
+For films or TV shows, environments are often built, or extended, digitally when it is not possible or practical to film in real life (e.g. outer space, historical recreations, fantasy lands).
 Actors may be recorded against a green screen and their surroundings replaced by computer-generated environments built by 3D Environment Artists.

-In video games, these virtual environments have an additional layer of complexity.
-They must function and react according to the laws of physics and within the rules of the game universe.
-So characters must not be able to walk through walls, objects must react to gravity, etc (unless these are unique features of the game universe).
+In video games, world building has an additional layer of complexity.
+The environments created must function and react according to the laws of physics and within the rules of the game universe.
+So characters must not be able to walk through walls, objects must react to gravity, etc. (unless these are unique features of the game universe).

 - Mapping out scenery elements and props that help drive the story of the game

-Employers may look for the following skills in an Environment Artist:
+Film and game studios may look for the following skills in a 3D environment artist:

 - Familiarity with the VFX pipeline or the game development pipeline (depending on chosen field)

 - Strong knowledge of geography, architecture, and the laws of physics

 - Experience processing and working with scans (Megascans, LiDAR scans, etc.)

 - High-level drawing skills